krislowg/Test/LowGIntegration/src/READMEPSI3.txt

 Develop code that makes use of polymorphism: Superclass City and subclasses Chamonix, Nice, and Paris.
 Use super and this to access objects and constructors.
 Student class and Chamonix subclass.
 Declare, instantiate, initialize and use a one-dimensional array: Case 6.
 Minimo et plus.
 Manually find the smallest value in an array: Case 6.
+Method findMin.
 Get a sum of the values in an array using an accumulator: Case 6.
+Method findSum.
 Search an array and identify the index where a value was found: Case 6.
+Method findIndex.
 Create and use the enhanced for loop: Case 6.
 Declare, instantiate, initialize and use multi-dimensional arrays: Case 9.
 Pays Declare and use an ArrayList of a given type: Case 8.
 Mois.